wieckingcp23/vmi-team1-capstone-squarevision/README.md

 ## Notes
 - This repository is preserved as an academic artifact.
-- The project demonstrates the challenges and learning outcomes of a senior capstone, but is not actively maintained trates the challenges and learning outcomes of a senior capstone, but is not actively maintained.
+- The project demonstrates the challenges and learning outcomes of a senior capstone, but is not actively maintained